 JavaScript / Node.js

-In the browser and in Node, the most popular parser is Papa Parse: it auto-detects the delimiter, understands headers, and can work with streams.
-It is the default choice when people search for a nodejs csv parser.
+In the browser and in Node the most popular parser is Papa Parse, on 5.5.4 since 19 June 2026.
+It auto-detects the delimiter, reads headers, strips the BOM, and streams: the default answer for a nodejs csv parser.

 const Papa = require("papaparse");